israel-dryer/ttkbootstrap/docs/widgets/scrollbar.rst

 Use the following classes, states, and options when configuring or modifying a new ttk scrollbar style.
 TTK Bootstrap uses an image layout for parts of this widget (the arrows), so styling options will not affect these elements.
-However, if you choose to create your own scrollbar layout and style, you may use whatever style options are available for your custom style. :ref:`tutorial:create a new theme` using TTK Creator if you want to change the default color scheme.
+However, if you choose to create your own scrollbar layout and style, you may use whatever style options are available for your custom style.
+See the `python style documentation`_ for more information on creating a style.

+:ref:`tutorial:create a new theme` using TTK Creator if you want to change the default color scheme.

 Class names
 -----------